-The cost of attendance for the general public is $50.
-Health Policy Forum and Roundtable members receive complimentary admission with the promotional code included in their invitation.
-Lunch will be provided.
+The cost of attendance for the general public was $50.
+Health Policy Forum and Roundtable members received complimentary admission with the promotional code included in their invitation.
+Lunch was provided.

 Join the conversation online with #BakerHealth.

 For more information regarding membership, visit the Health Policy Forum webpage or download the Health Policy Forum Brochure.
 You can also contact the Center for Health and Biosciences at email@example.com or 713-348-2735.

 The Health Policy Forum would like to thank its members:

 Corporate: Baylor College of Medicine; CHI St. Luke’s Health

 Patron: The University of Texas MD Anderson Cancer Center; Community Health Choice; The Episcopal Health Foundation